Skip to main content

 Eligibility:

-• Dismissal or Resignation: Severance pay is not always provided if the employee is dismissed for misconduct or voluntarily resigns.
-However, in some cases, it can be negotiated as part of the separation terms.
+• Dismissal or Resignation: Severance pay is not usually payable if the employee is dismissed for misconduct or resigns, unless specifically agreed.

 Amount and Calculation: